 Flash forward to the days following September 11, I found myself doubting my friend’s family when I’d heard they were being questioning in connection to the attacks.
 Had they helped these terrorists somewhere along the way.
 Did they?
-I’d love to say the answer was quickly a clear no, but I’d be lying.
+I’d love to say I believed they were innocent, but I’d be lying.
 It took me a day or two to really know in my heart that they weren’t involved.
 Not these loving, welcoming people.
 I hated myself for having ever wavered in my thoughts of them to begin with, but the emotion of that tragedy ran deep.
 The emotion and fear of those days controlled me.